 man reading about today's foreclosure numbers

-Today’s Foreclosure Numbers: What’s the Truth?
+Today’s Foreclosure Numbers: What’s the Truth, Richmond?

-According to a recent report from ATTOM, a property data provider, foreclosure filings are up 6% compared to the previous quarter and 22% since one year ago.
-As media headlines call attention to this increase, reporting on just the number could actually generate worry and may even make you think twice about buying a home for fear that prices could crash.
+According to a recent report from ATTOM, a property data provider, National foreclosure filings are up 6% compared to the previous quarter and 22% since one year ago.
+As media headlines call attention to this increase, reporting on just the number could actually generate worry and may even make you think twice about buying a home in Richmond for fear that prices could crash.
 The reality is, while increasing, the data shows a foreclosure crisis is not where the market is headed.

 Let’s look at the latest information with context so we can see how this compares to previous years.